EbookFoundation/free-programming-books/docs/README.md

 ## Translations

-The inclusiveness is one of our targets, so volunteers have translated many of our Contributing, How-to, and Code of Conduct documents into languages covered by our lists:
+Volunteers have translated many of our Contributing, How-to, and Code of Conduct documents into languages covered by our lists:

 - Arabic / al arabiya / العربية
   - [How-to](HOWTO-ar.md)